Philosophy

 Self Directed Learning:

-At Sunset Sudbury School, students are encouraged to use their childhood years to satisfy their natural thirst for knowledge, to explore the world, and to learn how to actively communicate with honesty and fearlessness.
+At Sunset Sudbury, students are encouraged to use their childhood years to satisfy their natural thirst for knowledge, to explore the world, and to learn how to actively communicate with honesty and fearlessness.
 Students’ time and choice of activities are valued and are managed without intervention or coercion by others.
-Curriculum is not Learning to knitproscribed and all students are responsible for their own day, choosing the subject matter, the place, and the time for their pursuits.
-Students also determine whether to work on their own, with a small group or in a structured class setting.
+Curriculum is not proscribed and all students are responsible for their own day, choosing the subject matter, the place, and the time for their pursuits.
+Students also determine whether to work on their own, with a small group, or in a structured class setting.

 When given this intellectual autonomy, students become inspired and passionate about learning.
 Because they have chosen their activities, they are genuinely interested and motivated to pursue an interest to its completion (as determined by them alone).
 Obstacles are overcome with great determination, with lessons in follow-through and accountability to self and others.
 Self-knowledge and self-evaluation (the only kind), become apparent as each child’s continued growth unfolds.
 We believe these are invaluable tools for living not only an examined life, but a fulfilling and successful one as well.